Using the Kibana dashboards

 Note

-The default dashboard is DMARC Summary.
+The default dashboard is DMARC aggregate reports.
 To switch between dashboards, click on the Dashboard link on the left side menu of Kibana.

 As the name suggests, this dashboard is the best place to start reviewing your aggregate DMARC data.